 Paul Nixon 'Once I get rid of the spare skin I also hope to be able to go swimming and cycling and join a gym — and find a girlfriend,' he says.

-"I want health professionals to have a look and think, 'It's about time we helped this chap,'" Mason said.
+"I want health professionals to have a look and think, 'It's about time we helped this chap,'" Mason said."Around my middle and on my legs the skin keeps splitting because of the weight of it.

 "People think skin will shrink back but it doesn't.
 If they find it shocking perhaps they will think twice [about gaining weight]."